spatialmodel/inmap/README.md

 		cd $GOPATH/src/github.com/spatialmodel/inmap
 		go test ./...

 	To only run the tests and not the evaluations, run `go test ./...  -short`.
+If you do run the evaluations, make sure you first download the evaluation data from the [InMAP release page](https://github.com/spatialmodel/inmap/releases) and set the `evaldata` environment variable to the location of the unzipped directory.

 ## Running InMAP